 Peacock butterfly, buff-tailed bumblebee, green rose chafer, and honey bee.
-In the exhibition SURR! you will encounter some of the insects that pollinate our food, and the nature around us.
+In the exhibition SURR! you could encounter some of the insects that pollinate our food, and the nature around us.

 Small insects in large format!
-The outdoor exhibition SURR! consists of around 30 eye-catching photos of our pollinators, photographed by Lena Granefelt.
-Here, you can learn about the different pollinating insects and what they need to survive.
+The outdoor exhibition SURR! consisted of around 30 eye-catching photos of our pollinators, photographed by Lena Granefelt.
+Here, you could learn about the different pollinating insects and what they need to survive.
 By the way, did you know that the blow fly is a forgotten pollinating hero?

-The exhibition wants to show that there are many pollinators, and how they interact with different plants:
+The exhibition wanted to show that there are many pollinators, and how they interact with different plants:

 “Bumblebees, solitary bees, butterflies, beetles, honey bees, and flies all help with pollination.
 We are dependent on them because they pollinate our food and wildlife.
 That’s why we need to make sure they have enough food and shelter to survive and thrive” - Lotta Fabricius Kristiansen, Pollinera Sverige.

-The exhibition is produced by Anna Lind Lewin at Pollinera Sverige – read more at pollinerasverige.se
+The exhibition was produced by Anna Lind Lewin at Pollinera Sverige – read more at pollinerasverige.se

 The photographs are shown in connection with the urban cultivation exhibition Grow the City in the museum’s lush courtyard.
 Here, you can be inspired to grow pollinator-friendly plants yourself, create a meadow or housing for various insects.